sric-language/sric/doc/doc-en/src/intro/why.md

 ## Why Sric
-Sric is a high-performance programming language with memory safety.

 The design of Sric draws heavily from C++, but it makes two key improvements:
   1. Reducing features and complexity.
   2. Adding memory safety.